 Also keep in mind that if the driver is charged with DUI in a school zone and refuses a breathalyzer, the penalties for the refusal are doubled!

-How to Beat a Breathalyzer Refusal Charge
+How To Beat A Refusing A Breathalyzer Charge

 When a person signs for his/her driver’s license, he/she has agreed to submit to a test for drugs or alcohol if asked by police.
 This is called implied consent.
 It leaves little wiggle room to defend against refusing a breathalyzer.